Skip to content

 • Deploy frontend and backend on independent release cycles

-• Replace the entire frontend with a different framework if needed
+• Swap out the entire frontend for a different framework if needed

 • Serve the same backend to multiple frontends (web, mobile app, kiosk)